30-Day Money Back Guarantee

 Single-Strain Probiotics - Targeted Support

-Best for: Addressing specific digestive concerns with research-backed individual strains
+Best for: Addressing specific digestive concerns with well-studied individual strains

 Single-strain formulations focus on one well-researched probiotic, such as Lactobacillus rhamnosus GG or Saccharomyces boulardii.
-These products typically deliver 5-20 billion CFU of their featured strain, allowing for targeted support based on specific research outcomes.
+These products typically deliver 5-20 billion CFU of their featured strain, allowing for support informed by specific research findings.

 Pros: